roisin-kiely/wipcommunitytoken/README.md

 # WIP Community Token

 This project is a decentralized platform for showcasing AI-generated art within a community.
+W-I-P stands for Work In Progress.
 It uses the **WIP token** built on the Ethereum blockchain to enable users to engage, tip, and reward each other.
 Through blockchain technology, it creates a fair, transparent, and community-driven environment where users can participate in the art community by interacting with others using WIP tokens.

 ## Purpose